Woolverine563/cex-kc/README.md

 Multiple files containing benchmark paths have been provided for running the complete set of experiments :
 - [all_benchmarks](all_benchmarks) contains a list of all 602 benchmarks.
 - [test_benchmarks](test_benchmarks) contains a list of some 304 benchmarks which were completely solved within half an hour under a specific choice of parameters and on hardware configuration described in the paper.
-- [small_test_benchmarks](small_test_benchmarks) contains a random subset of 20 benchmarks from [test_benchmarks](test_benchmarks) which can be used for tallying the results.
+- [small_test_benchmarks](small_test_benchmarks) contains a random subset of 20 benchmarks from [test_benchmarks](test_benchmarks) which can be used for verifying the results.
-- [single_test_benchmarks](single_test_benchmarks) contains a single benchmark path for running a smoke test to confirm whether anything is broken.
+- [single_test_benchmarks](single_test_benchmarks) contains a single benchmark path for running a smoke test to confirm whether anything is broken since this benchmark gets solved within a few seconds.

-By default, the experiments are run with `small_test_benchmarks`.
-To run it with a different benchmarks file, the filename needs to be provided with the `docker run` command, ie, `docker run cex_kc:latest -d single_test_benchmarks`.

 ## Scripts

 The code has also been provided with few scripts to [run](run_expts.py) it on several benchmarks at once as well as perform post-run [analysis](analysis.py).
+The complete set of scripts can be invoked in sequence by directly running the [test.sh](test.sh).
+This would create the required directories for dumping the results; run the experiments as well as perform the final analysis on the same.

 ### Running the experiments